top of page

 10 Rules for Land use Planning used by City of Blaine to disadvantage citizens

-This is a summary of our "Top 10 Rules Playbook: A Blaine Case Study" originally published in Whatcom Watch (September, 2025).
+This post summarizes our "Top 10 Rules Playbook: A Blaine Case Study" originally published in Whatcom Watch (September 2025).
 The investigation was conducted without guidance from any media outlet and represents three years of volunteer community research.

-The Whatcom Watch article outlines a “playbook” of tactics observed in Blaine’s planning department, while highlighting broader trends across Whatcom County and potentially the state, with goals of empowering residents to engage more effectively in shaping land-use decisions for sustainable growth.
-B
+The Whatcom Watch article outlines a “playbook” of tactics observed in Blaine’s planning department.
+It highlights broader trends across Whatcom County and potentially the state.
+Our goal is to empower residents to engage more effectively in shaping land-use decisions for sustainable growth.

 The "Top 10 Rules Playbook"

-Through intensive research, Blaine Water Coalition (BWC) identified a pattern of tactics used by planning departments to circumvent environmental protections and public participation.
-These tactics form what they call the "Top 10 Rules Playbook" — a systematic approach that:
+Through intensive research, the Blaine Water Coalition (BWC) identified a pattern of tactics used by planning departments.
+These tactics circumvent environmental protections and public participation.
+They form what we call the "Top 10 Rules Playbook."
+This systematic approach:

 • Marginalizes environmental compliance